MustafaJ98/Flask_Template/README.md

 # Flask_Template

-Flask Template for initializing Flask app
+This is a starter code template I use for initializing any Flask project.